 Because of the amount of risk in such transactions, often, the crucial element required to make the project go forward is the proper allocation of risk.
 This allocation is achieved and codified in the contractual arrangements between the project company and the other project stakeholders.
 The goal of this process is to match risks and corresponding returns to the parties most capable of successfully managing them.

 There are clear advantages to using Project Finance as a tool for financing large infrastructure projects.
-If the necessary financial and legal due diligence is carried out and the risks are equitably allocated, there is good chance that a project financing for an infrastructure asset is achievable.
+If the necessary financial and legal due diligence is carried out and the risks are equitably allocated, there is a good chance that project financing for an infrastructure asset is achievable.